-15 weeks is the length of a typical full-term semester course not including finals week.
+15 weeks is the length of a typical full-term semester course not including Spring Break, Fall Break, or Final's week.
 For terms of other lengths, the totals are the same and thus the average per week can be calculated by dividing the totals by the number of weeks in the term.
 For example, a 1-unit C-1 course in a five-week term has a minimum of $15 \div 5 = 3$ hours per week of direct faculty instruction and $30 \div 5 = 6$ hours per week of out-of-class work.
+See the credit hour tables/calculator for help.

 The figures in this table are per unit.
 For courses that are other than 1 unit, multiply each figure by the number of units.
-For example, a 3-unit C-1 course includes $15 \times 3 = 45$ hours total of direct faculty instruction and $30 \times 3 = 90$ hours of out-of-class work, for a total of 45

-+ 90 = 135 minimum clock hours of student work in the course.
+For example, a 3-unit C-1 course includes $15 \times 3 = 45$ hours total of direct faculty instruction and $30 \times 3 = 90$ hours of out-of-class work, for a total of 45 + 90 = 135 minimum clock hours of student work in the course.
+1 clock hour = 50 minutes.

 All courses, regardless of modality (e.g., in-person, online, synchronous, or asynchronous) must adhere to the minimum clock hours of direct faculty instruction and out-of-class work as per the credit hour definition, course classification, and units.
 Fully in-person or online synchronous courses shall be scheduled for at least the number of meeting hours as the required minimum clock hours of direct faculty instruction.
-Instructors of partially asynchronous courses must take particular care to ensure that the minimum clock hours of direct faculty instruction are met.
+Instructors of partially or fully asynchronous courses must take particular care to ensure that the minimum clock hours of direct faculty instruction are met.
 Hours of direct faculty instruction beyond the minimum may count towards minimum hours of out-of-class work, but not vice-versa.
+When planned direct faculty instruction time is interrupted, for example by holidays and class cancellations, faculty should consider, within reason, mitigations to ensure that student learning is not compromised.